 Chairman Michel Roux Jr said: “Hake is such a delicate fish, it needs the utmost care and attention when cooking so I’m really looking forward to see what the chefs come up with.
 Clams and leeks are the perfect accompaniment but there is lots of scope for bold flavours with the sauce and the second garnish.”

-In early March the judges will get together to select the best 18 recipes from those submitted.
-These chefs will be invited to cook their dish and a ‘mystery box’ dessert challenge at semi-finals to be held in Birmingham and London on Thursday 23rd March 2017.
+The judges will select the best 18 recipes from those submitted.
+These chefs will be invited to cook their dish and a ‘mystery box’ dessert challenge at regional finals to be held in Birmingham and London on Thursday 19th March 2020.